aroyy007/Mini_Web_Projects/EDU_University_Clone/README.md

 ## Project Overview

-Welcome to the EDU University Clone project!
-This repository showcases a basic clone of a university website, demonstrating the power and flexibility of HTML and CSS.
-The project aims to replicate the essential features of a university’s web presence, focusing on a clean design and user-friendly interface.
+Welcome to my repository for the University Clone Website project.
+This project is a simulation of a university's website, crafted with HTML and CSS to provide a realistic and interactive experience.

+## Features

+- **Multiple Pages**: The website features several pages, each designed to cover different aspects of university life, from academic programs to campus events.

+- **Responsive Design**: Built with HTML and CSS, the website is fully responsive and provides a seamless experience on various devices and screen sizes.

+- **Visme Form Integration**: For the signup process, the website utilizes Visme Form, ensuring a smooth and user-friendly registration experience.

 ## Demo